-- Rhyming with Itself: Luciana and Antipholus of Syrcuse have a rhyming back-and-forth where each seems to rhyme "sister" with "sister."
-The thing is, these lines are so short ("Thy sister" and "Thy sister's sister") that they can be said quickly enough to keep the rhythm before Antipholus drops the real rhyme ("Why you call me love? call my sister so? / No.")
+- Rhyming with Itself: Luciana and Antipholus of Syracuse have a rhyming back-and-forth where each seems to rhyme "sister" with "sister."
+The thing is, these lines are so short ("Thy sister's sister" and "Thy sister") that they can be said quickly enough to keep the rhythm before Antipholus drops the real rhyme ("Why you call me love? call my sister so? / No.")

-- Seeking Sanctuary: The foreign Antipholus and Dromio hide from there twins' angry friends and family inside an abbey, whose abbess guards them and prevents anyone from entering in to take them away.
+- Seeking Sanctuary: The foreign Antipholus and Dromio hide from their twins' angry friends and family inside an abbey, whose abbess guards them and prevents anyone from entering in to take them away.

 - Separated at Birth: The two sets of twins are split in twain during a storm at sea.
 One twin from each set is saved by fishermen from Ephesus along with Emilia, while another is left to return to Syracuse with Aegon.
 Everyone from Syracuse is aware of this situation, but since the fishermen separated Emilia and the kids with her, the characters from Ephesus have no idea about their respective twins.